 Beginning July 1, 2023, under HB775 fathers who have established legal paternity are entitled to share the rights and responsibilities of parents and both mother and father are considered to be the natural guardians.

 Excerpt of new law change in Florida statute 744.301: the mother of a child born out of wedlock and a father who has establish paternity under s.
 742.011 or s.
-742.10 are the natural guardians of the child in our entitled and subject to the rights and responsibilities of parents.
+742.10 are the natural guardians of the child and are entitled and subject to the rights and responsibilities of parents.

 DISCLAIMER: The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 The legal information on this website is provided “as is” without any representations or warranties, express or implied.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
 Contacting us will not create an attorney-client relationship between the sender and receiver.
 Please do not send any confidential information.
 Third Party Websites: As a convenience, this website may provide links to third-party websites.
 Such linked websites are not under the control of The MGR Law Firm, PLLC and The MGR Law Firm, PLLC assumes no responsibility for the accuracy of the contents of such websites.